-For the seventh year, Keystone Coats for Kids is starting its winter coat drive.
+For the ninth year Keystone Coats for Kids is starting its winter coat drive.
 The first drive was in 2015 for the Keystone School District.
 The response from the community and even people from out of the area has been so overwhelming that I have been able to reach out to all school districts in Clarion County and most recent, East and West Forest School Districts.

-All the coats are fleece lined and have a fleece-lined hood.
-The cost of each coat is $20.00, but no donation is too small.
-This year Operation Warm has washable tennis shoes that are $15.00 a pair.
-If enough money is raised we would like to purchase shoes also.
+All the coats are fleece-lined and have a fleece lined hood.
+The cost of each coat is $22.00 and the tennis shoes are $15.00 pair.

 Donations can be made payable to Keystone Coats for Kids and either mailed to or dropped off at Farmers National Bank, P.O.
 Box 665, Knox, PA 16232 or dropped off at Knox Auto Supply in Knox or New Bethlehem.
 To have the coats here before cold weather, please make donations by October 15th.